A Shaun the Sheep Movie: Farmageddon: Production

 On 14 September 2015, StudioCanal announced it was working with Aardman on a sequel to Shaun the Sheep Movie.
-On 25 October 2016, under the working title, Shaun the Sheep Movie 2, Aardman confirmed a sequel would go into pre-production in January 2017 with Richard Starzak, co-director of the first film, returning.
+On 25 October 2016, under the working title, Shaun the Sheep Movie 2, Aardman confirmed a sequel would go into pre-production in January 2017 with Richard Starzak, co-director of the first film, returning as well financial support by Creative Europe MEDIA.

 In November 2018, it was announced that Aardman employees Richard Phelan and Will Becher would be co-directing the film, with Starzak still attached as director, due to Peter Lord and David Sproxton giving majority ownership of the company to employees to keep it independent.
 However, Phelan and Becher ended up being the directors of the final cut, while Starzak received both an executive producer and story by credit.
-Principal photography and production officially began in November 2017 and ended in June 2019.
+Production began in November 2017 and ended in June 2019.

 Music

 The music for the film is composed by Tom Howe.
-It was initially believed Ilan Eshkeri, who composed the music for Shaun the Sheep Movie, would return, but these rumors were false.
+It was initially believed Ilan Eshkeri, who composed the music for Shaun the Sheep Movie, would return, but these rumours were false.

 The theme tune for the film is titled "Lazy" and is written by Justin Hayward-Young, Yoann Intonti, Timothy Lanham, Freddie Cowan, Arni Hjorvar Arnason and Cole Marsden Greif-Neill and performed by The Vaccines and Kylie Minogue.
 Furthermore, like the previous film, the film incorporates a remix of the series theme tune "Life's a Treat".
 Both Mark Thomas and Vic Reeves return to perform the remix and are joined by Nadia Rose.

 Release

+Theatrical release

-A Shaun the Sheep Movie: Farmageddon was first released in Germany on 26 September 2019 and in the UK on 18 October 2019.
+The film was first released in Germany on 26 September 2019 and in on 18 October 2019 in the United Kingdom.
 It was intended to be theatrically released in the US on 13 December 2019 by Lionsgate, but due to the box office failure of Early Man, the film was acquired by Netflix, who released it digitally on 14 February 2020.

 Home media

 In the United States, it was released on Blu-ray and DVD on 18 October 2022 by Shout!
 Factory.
-In the United Kingdom, the film was released on Ultra HD Blu-ray and Blu-ray by Studio Canal.
+In the United Kingdom, the film was released on Ultra HD Blu-ray and Blu-ray by StudioCanal.